 Tina Chiang '18, was chosen to work at the US Embassy in Kuala Lumpur - US Commercial Service Malaysia as a volunteer intern with SIS Board member, Alum, and Commercial Officer, Paul Oliva.
 The internship involves major initiatives on defense and tourism.
-Among other things, she is working on travel and tourism including a guide for Muslim visitors to the US.
+Among other things, Tina is working on a guide for Muslim visitors to the US.
 She also helps the commercial sector of the Embassy gather and fact-check data used to guide business activity.

 Associate Professor, Analiese Richard provided Pacific students with an opportunity for summer internships teaching English in Mexico.
 SIS students Ashlee Frandell '15, Amy Wyckoff '15, Laurel Klafehn '16, Will Matthews '16, and Shani Boyd '17 were selected for the internship and are working for an NGO, Desarrollo Rural de Hidalgo (Rural Development of Hidalgo - DERHGO) as volunteer English teachers/tutors for development projects.
 They are based in Tulancingo, Hidalgo which is about 2 hours outside Mexico City.
 The project has support from the municipal government.

 Vanessa Fuentes '16, was selected by the California Chamber of Commerce for an international business internship.
 She is assisting in the updating of the Cal Chamber's international website, as well as, working with the International Affairs department on a variety of projects.